PCem Migration Guide

 - IDE drives are represented by a channel:device index, instead of a drive index or location like “Primary Master”.
 See our documentation for more information.

 - IDE channels 2 and 3 correspond to tertiary and quaternary IDE controllers, which can be added through the Storage controllers page.
-PnP Sound Blaster cards also claim the quaternary channel for their integrated IDE.
+PnP Sound Blaster cards with IDE capability also claim the quaternary channel.

 - 86Box supports using IDE and SCSI simultaneously.
 IDE is automatically enabled on machines with it, and up to 4 SCSI controllers can be installed through the Storage controllers page.